dannsam/xenko-docs/manual/graphics/lights-and-shadows/directional-lights.md

 | Property     | Description
 | ------------ | ---------- |
-| Color        | The color of the directional light.
-Currently the light supports an RGB color.
-Future versions of Xenko will also support temperature colors.
+| Color        | The color of the light (RGB)
 | Shadow       | See **Shadow properties** below
-|Intensity| The intensity of the light.
+| Intensity    | The intensity of the light.
 The color is multiplied by this value before being sent to the shader.
-Note that currently this value has no units.
-This will change in future versions
+Note: negative values produce darkness and have unpredictable effects
 | Culling Mask | Defines which entity groups are affected by this light.
 By default, all groups are affected

 ## Shadows cast by directional lights